-This booklet is a "Summary Plan Description" (SPD) and contains a summary of the Plan of Benefits for the NEBF (the Plan) in effect as of January 1, 2011.
+This booklet is a "Summary Plan Description" (SPD) and contains a summary of the Plan of Benefits for the NEBF (the Plan) in effect as of January 1, 2021.
 As a summary, this SPD cannot cover all of the details of the Plan; it is an overview.
-The Plan governs all questions concerning benefits, rights and responsibilities under the Plan.
+The Plan governs all questions concerning benefits, rights, and responsibilities under the Plan.
 In the event of a conflict between the SPD and the Plan, the Plan will govern.

 There have been many changes to the Plan since it was established.
 Your benefit is generally based on the rules of the NEBF at the time you begin receiving a benefit.
 Therefore, before making any decision that could affect your rights or responsibilities under the Plan - such as a decision to retire - you should contact the NEBF office and ask about how the Plan applies to your situation.
-If you have any questions about the NEBF, you should contact the NEBF office e invite you to visit NEBF's website at www.nebf.com, where you can find all of the basic forms and documents used by NEBF and the latest information concerning NEBF.
+If you have any questions about the NEBF, you should contact the NEBF office.